xeger/kos-ramp/README.md

 Getting Started
 ===============

-Run the launch program to ascend to a circular orbit 20km above your local
+Run the launch program to ascend to a circular orbit a few hundred km above your local atmosphere:
-atmosphere:

-    run launch.
+    run mission.

-After you reach a stable orbit, plan maneuvers using the `node-` programs and execute them using the program whose name is simply `node`.
+After you reach a stable orbit, select a target.
+Use the transfer or rendezvous programs to reach your target.

-    run node_apo(180000). // plan periapsis burn to raise apoapsis to 180km run node.            // make it so!
+    set target to vessel("My Awesome Missions").
+    run rendezvous.

+    set target to body("Mun").
+    run transfer.

 Automating a Mission
 --------------------

-If you want to script your entire mission end-to-end, it is highly suggested that you copy the `launch` program into a program named `mission` that lives on your vessel.
+If you want to script your entire mission end-to-end, it is highly suggested that you choose `boot_mission` as the boot script for your vessel's main CPU.

-The `mission` program should be capable of running any phase of your mission;
-when executed, it should inspect the state of the world to determine which phase is current and resume operation starting with that phase.

-kOS halts execution when you switch away from a vessel.
-By creating an idempotent mission script, you will save yourself from endless frustration having to reprogram your CPUs and remember your progress every time you restore a saved game!
+To change the mission profile, just edit the mission script so the ship behaves the right way in each mission state.

 Preparing for Launch
 --------------------

-TODO - implement/discuss `prep` script to precompile all programs & copy them onto the vessel's CPUs.
+If your ship will travel farther than 100km from KSC, you should install a secondary CPU on the vessel and run `boot_prep` to copy the mission software onto the primary volume.
+Running archive scripts is fine in low orbit, but a space probe needs to be able to think for itself!

 Contributing & Customizing
 ==========================